Sunsets in San Francisco: 10 of SF's BEST Spots NOW

-Sunsets in San Francisco are some of the most memorable moments I’ve gathered while growing up in the Bay Area.
+Sunsets in San Francisco are some of the most memorable moments to enjoy when visiting the Bay Area.
 There’s something about watching the sun recede into hiding and watching the sky activate it’s vibrant colors.
 Here we will look at 5 of the best places to watch the sun go down in San Francisco.

 Just because you aren’t perched atop a hill doesn’t mean that you can’t witness an epic sunset.
 Head anywhere along the Embarcadero to experience beauty in action.
 The cacophony of the day fading combined with Bay views puts this on my top list for sure.
 TWO popular Embarcadero spots include, Pier 7 & Cupids Span